 The third question concerns analyzing interaction patterns across the online and offline environments, enabling us, for example, to determine whether online activity preempts or reacts to events that happen offline.
-Previous studies \citep{Ortiz2020, Ciaffi2020, Strzelecki2020, Walker2020} have studied the relationship between Google Trends, a proxy for internet search activity, and COVID-19 incidence.
-However, most of these studies calculate the correlation between time series, and do not build explanatory models to produce nuanced views of the interactions through interpretable parameters.
-The question is, \textbf{can we apply multivariate Hawkes processes on partially interval-censored data to uncover country-level differences in the interplay between recorded daily case counts of COVID-19 and the publication of COVID-19-related news articles?}
+Previous work has demonstrated the complex link between news and infectious disease outbreaks, notably the 2009 A/H1N1 outbreak in the Shaanxi province in China \cite{yan2016}, the 2010 cholera outbreak in Haiti \cite{chunara2012}, and the early spread of COVID in 2020 in various provinces in China \cite{yan2020}.
+The association between media and case counts has typically been investigated by examining the cross-correlation of the news counts and case counts as paired time series and demonstrating that significant correlations exist when temporal lags are applied. \cite{yan2016,yan2020} show correlations between news and cases for both positive and negative lags, suggesting that news both had an impact and had been impacted by reported disease counts. \cite{chunara2012} show that news typically lags behind cases; they also showcase how news counts can be used as a proxy for estimating crucial disease measures such as the basic reproduction number $R_0$.
+This highlights that the connection between news and cases is particularly relevant given that news counts can be retrieved in near real-time; in contrast, official case counts reporting is often lagging.
+In most previous work, uncovering time-series cross-correlation is the focus, without building explanatory models to produce nuanced views of the interactions through interpretable parameters.
+The question is, \textbf{can we apply MHP on partially interval-censored data to uncover country-level differences in the interplay between recorded daily case counts of COVID-19 and the publication of COVID-19-related news articles?}